spyder-ide/qtpy/README.md

 #### Pyright/Pylance

-In the case of Pyright, instead of runtime arguments, it is required to create a config file for the project, called `pyrightconfig.json` or a `pyright` section in `pyproject.toml`.
+In the case of Pyright, instead of runtime arguments you need to create a `pyrightconfig.json` config file for the project or a `pyright` section in `pyproject.toml`.
-Refer to the [Pyright Configuration](https://github.com/microsoft/pyright/blob/main/docs/configuration.md) for reference.
+Refer to the [Pyright Configuration](https://github.com/microsoft/pyright/blob/main/docs/configuration.md) for a full reference.
 In order to set this configuration, QtPy offers the `pyright-config` command for guidance.

-To print the necessary configs for your project files run:
+To print the necessary configuration for your `pyrightconfig.json` or `pyproject.toml`, run:
 ```bash
 qtpy pyright-config
 ```

-If you don't have any, it is recommended to create them.
+If you don't have either of these, you should create them.

-For example, in an environment where PyQt5 is installed and selected (or the default fallback, if no binding can be found in the environment), this would output the following:
+For example, in an environment where PyQt5 is installed and selected (or the default fallback, if no binding can be found in the environment), `qtpy pyright-config` would output the following:

 `pyrightconfig.json`